-Habitat for Humanity Saint is best known for building houses, but we do much more than construction.
+Habitat for Humanity Saint Louis is best known for building houses, but we do much more than construction.
 From day one, we help our partner families develop a full set of tools to craft a better future.
 No, we’re not talking about hammers or drills; we’re talking about tools for the life challenges we all face.
-We help our partner families navigate through a comprehensive education and skill-building program.
+We help our partner families navigate through comprehensive education and skill-building programs.
 Some courses are mandatory while others are optional and depend on the interest of the individual or family.
 At the end of the day, our homebuyers gain much more than a home of their own, they are empowered for success.

 Here are just a few of the programs we offer: